terrorizer1980/resin-net-config/README.md

+# DEPRECATED: This repo is no longer in use and will not work on 2.x balenaOS versions

 # Overview

 This tool reads a resin raspberry pi image from a file and prints the network configuration to stdout, or reads a network configuration from stdin and writes it in the image.